-To achieve the LEED certification, this project had to meet or exceed numerous requirements amongst seven categories which included sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, innovation in design, and regional priority credits.
+To achieve the LEED certification, this project had to meet or exceed numerous requirements amongst seven categories, including sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, innovation in design, and regional priority credits.

 This project received LEED Platinum certification and an Efficiency Vermont Honor Award for Commercial Major Renovation.